Sub-metering Installation by a Licensed Maryland Plumber

 Save Money and Resources with Plumbers 911’s Sub-meter Installation

 As technology progresses, it seems that it’s making our lives simpler at the cost of our earth’s resources, which can also translate to the very tangible form of higher utility bills every month.
 We use more electricity to run our personal electronics, more water to automatically wash our clothes and dishes, and more fuel to keep us warm in the winter.
-Of course, new technology also helps solve this problem, in the form of water-conscious washing machines and energy-conscious boilers.
+Of course, new technology also helps solve this problem, in the form of water-conscious washing machines

 However, there’s another potential solution to our overuse of resources that is often overlooked: submetering.
 Submetering is the installation of technology that can individual meter the use of resources in an individual dwelling, room, or piece of equipment.